VoxeLibre/VoxeLibre/tools/README.md

   any other Minetest texture pack

 ## Luacheck Globals Generators
-This is a Python script which list every single global tables in mineclone2 source code.
+This is a Python script which list every single global tables in VoxeLibre source code.
 It outputs a list to be used in luacheck conf files.

 Modes of operation: